-If you are hoping to add some color to your yard, the Crape Myrtle Black Diamond varieties are an excellent choice.
+If you are hoping to add some color to your yard, the Black Diamond® crape myrtle varieties are an excellent choice.
 These stunning trees feature vivid blooms and intense dark leaves that are almost black in hue.

-There are actually many different Crape Myrtle varieties, all of which feature captivating blooms in a range of colors.
-The Black Diamond varieties were developed by a research scientist at the United States Department of Agriculture.
-At Plant Me Green, we offer 8 different types of Black Diamond trees.
+There are actually many different crape myrtle varieties, all of which feature captivating blooms in a range of colors.
+The Black Diamond® varieties were developed by a research scientist at the United States Department of Agriculture.
+At Plant Me Green, we offer several different types of Black Diamond® trees.

-The Crape Myrtle Black Diamond tends to reach a mature height of between 10 and 12 feet with a 4 to 5-foot spread.
+The Black Diamond® crape myrtle tends to reach a mature height between 10-12 feet with a 4 to 5 foot spread.
 They can be an excellent choice for a smaller yard or perhaps a decorative way to line a long driveway or a fence.
 However, they also can be an ideal container plant, provided you use a container that is at least 12 inches in diameter.

 The Black Diamond® crape myrtle trees are hardy in Zones 7-9 and fairly drought tolerant as well as mildew resistant.
 If you aren’t sure in which zone you live, check out our Lookup Plant Hardiness Zones resource.